ThomasG77/ol3-browser-style-addition/README.md

 I volontary use `style` and you will see that `parcelify` already guessed well that ol.css should be retrieve from "css/ol.css" relatively to node_modules/openlayers/ directory and then add content from main.css.

-You have a css dependency tool for free.
+You have a css dependency tool for free depending on js `require` calls.

 It's also possible to use it with `watchify`